sparks-baird/xtal2png/reports/paper.md

 [@sahariaPaletteImagetoImageDiffusion2022], which supports unconditional image generation, conditional inpainting, and conditional JPEG restoration tasks with correlaries for crystal generation, structure prediction, and structure relaxation, respectively.
-Rather than dig into the code spending hours, days, or weeks modifying, debugging, and playing GitHub phone tag with the developers before you can (maybe) get preliminary results, `xtal2png` lets you get those results using the default instructions on the repository, assuming the instructions can be run without error.
+Rather than dig into the code and spending hours, days, or weeks modifying, debugging, and playing GitHub phone tag with the developers before you can (maybe) get preliminary results, `xtal2png` lets you get those results using the default instructions on the repository, assuming the instructions can be run without error.